Small-loss bounds for online learning with partial information: Supplementary material for Section

 Assuming $\epsilon < 1$ and $\epsilon'=\epsilon/6$, we can conclude that

-\end{proof} The above lemma can be applied in Section \ref{ssec:optimal_semi_bandits} as well as in the proof of Theorem \ref{thm:optimal_semi_bandits} to replace analysis for the case when $P^t_e$'s can be computed exactly to one where its estimated via sampling.
-The statements are still true in high probability with only additional $\log(T)$ factor term in regret bound.Moreover, it can be also applied in Section~\ref{ssec:black_box_contextual} for the oracle-efficient guarantees we provide.
+\end{proof} The above lemma can be applied in Section \ref{ssec:semi_bandits_black_box}, e.g., in the proof of Theorem \ref{thm:optimal_semi_bandits} to replace analysis for the case when $P^t_e$'s can be computed exactly to one where they aare estimated via sampling.
+The statements are still true in high probability with only additional $\log(T)$ factor term in regret bound.
+Moreover, it can be also applied in Section~\ref{ssec:contextual_bandits_black_box} for the oracle-efficient guarantees we provide.